 In Impossible Mission, you have only eight hours to complete the game.
 Despite the main character respawning upon death, each death penalizes you by a few minutes.
 You loiter, you lose.

-In the NES game Chip 'n Dale Rescue Rangers 2, only one of these stages is a Timed Mission, in which Chip and Dale are trapped in what appears to be a "giant refrigerator".
+In Chip 'n Dale Rescue Rangers 2, only one of these stages is a Timed Mission, in which Chip and Dale are trapped in what appears to be a "giant refrigerator".
 The player has 3 minutes to get all the way through this stage and reach the exit before they are frozen solid.